Zork: Grand Inquisitor: Plot

+In the present, Jack - who is saved from totemization by the player's actions - is approached by Yannick, who fakes an emotional breakdown in order to trick him into revealing where the Player is.
+The Inquisition swiftly captures the Player, throwing them in jail in Foozle.
+Jack, regretting his actions, aids the Player in recovering their gear, whereupon they escape with the help of Dalboz's magical Living Castle to get to Flathead Mesa, where Yannick is preparing to unleash a new piece of technology called "Inquizivision", which will brainwash everyone in Quendor.
+Y'Gael soon contacts the Player, revealing they must place the recovered artifacts on the Inquisition radio tower.
+After placing the artifacts upon the tower, with Dalboz ensuring the Coconut remains stable, the Player casts a powerful spell to fuse the three levels of magic stored in the artifacts, moments before Yannick can stop them.

-Now freed, Lucy shares an intimate moment with Jack, kissing him, before taking her rightful place as Queen of Quendor and announcing to the people of Foozle of the victory over the Inquisition, the restoration of magic to all, and the re-opening of the Underground.
-The game ends with Lucy naming the player as Dalboz's successor, and making them the new Dungeon Master, whilst making her second act to be an explanation to Jack about time travel.
+The resulting magical blast destroys the tower, freeing the totemized spirits from their imprisonment, and sending Yannick to his death.
+Now freed from her imprisonment, Lucy shares an intimate moment with Jack, before assuming her rightful place as the new ruler of Quendor, announcing the return of magic.
+The game ends with Lucy naming the player as Dalboz's successor as Dungeon Master, whilst giving an explanation to Jack about time travel.

 Development

 Zork: Grand Inquisitor was announced on January 22, 1997, with a release date set for fall of that year.
 It was developed on an enhanced version of the Zork Nemesis game engine.
 In something of a return to the series' roots, the game in rough form was written in Inform (a programming language for text adventures) before work started on the graphics, while Marc Blank, part of the original Zork team, was commissioned to create an original text adventure game, Zork: The Undiscovered Underground, to be included as a free promotion for Grand Inquisitor.

 The music for the game was composed by John Everett Beal and Mark Morgan, while the game's design was handled by Margaret Stohl.
 The Macintosh port was developed by MacPlay.
 Zork: Grand Inquisitor was one of the first computer games to include true closed captioning so that the hearing impaired could play without missing any of the sound effects and spoken dialog in the game.
 The original release included a feelie poster with a timeline of the history of Zork up until the events of the game, with pictures and short descriptions of major events, including the backstory of some of the characters; this encompasses all released Zork games except Return to Zork, which takes place 580 years after Zork: Grand Inquisitor.